Yamini2001/LeetCode-Solutions/README.md

   ## Maximum Number of Operations to Move Ones to the End
   Return the maximum number of operations that you can perform.

+  ## Increment SubMatrices by One
+  Return the matrix mat after performing every query.